mlbowser/journal2020/content/Journal_2020.md

 I finished the Intra-Service Section 7 Biological Evaluation Form for the Sandpiper Lake elodea eradication project and sent it off.

+## Wednesday, May 6

+### Safety committee meeting at 09:00

+  - We are having trouble acquiring hand sanitizer.
+I may make some in the lab.
+  - I will be responsible for delivering a blood borne pathogens talk via zoom.

+I walked Jake through the process of moving species from our spreadsheet onto FWSpecies and providing evidence.

+## Thursday, May 7

+To do:

+  - Review Sandpiper Lake FONSI.
+  - Finish *AKES Newsletter*.

+I took care of correspondence, worked with Jake some on getting records moved to FWSpecies, got this week’s *Refuge Notebook* submitted, etc.

+## Friday, May 8

+To do:

+  - Review Sandpiper Lake FONSI.
+  - Finish *AKES Newsletter*.

+## Monday, May 11

+To do:

+  - ~~Review Sandpiper Lake FONSI.~~
+  - Take pesticide training.
+  - Finish *AKES Newsletter*.
+  - Improve Kenai NWR checklist processing/formatting.
+  - Examine *Rabodophaga* specimens.

+I reviewed the Sandpiper Lake *Elodea* eradication FONSI document.

 # Bibliography